STCVIT/HackMate_Frontend/README.md

 <h1>Hackmate </h1>

-> A software that allows students to find teammates to take part in Various hackathons.
-It also allows VIT Chapters to post about their hackathons to which students can register.
+> A software that allows students to find teammates to take part in various hackathons.
+It also allows organizations to post about their hackathons to which students can register.

 ## Built With